saintly2k/ImoutoIB/README.md

 Here's a reliable [host](https://www.hostwinds.com/7694-2.html) you can use.

-Use PHP 7.3 or higher.
+Use PHP 7.3 or 7.4.
 Might work on 8, I don't know.
 QA is for people getting paid.

 No database setup needed.